7 Must-Have Restaurant Marketing Tools That Are Super Easy to Use

 - Finally, it gives you a centralized location for your reporting so you can easily see what posts are getting the most engagement across all of your social channels.

 To be able to send an email newsletter, you will need to set up a relationship with an email service provider.
-We recommend MailChimp because they are simple and easy to get started with.
-MailChimp provides built-in mobile-responsive templates to let you quickly and easily create attractive emails that will look good on any device.
+For small businesses, we recommend ones like Constant Contact and MailChimp because they are simple and easy to get started with.
+MailChimp, for instance, provides built-in mobile-responsive templates to let you quickly and easily create attractive emails that will look good on any device.

 - Detailed Analytics to Monitor Results.
 You will have access to analytics such as open rates and click-through rates that can help you improve your email campaigns.